zdpytpol45-project3/Weather_portal/README.md

  ### USAGE

  - To use this application you need to type (if you're in your workspace directory):
+    `python manage.py migrate`
+    `python manage.py createsuperuser`
     `python manage.py runserver`
-or
-    `python3 manage.py runserver`

  - Main functionalities:
    - User registration/login